Two GitHub pages hosting the web app are available:

 P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth® app.
 It will route Bluetooth® LE messages received from both side.

-Example with one NUCLEO-WBA52 board as a P2P Router, two NUCLEO-WBA52 and one P-NUCLEO-WB55 boards as P2P Server.
+Example with one NUCLEO-WBA5x board as a P2P Router, two NUCLEO-WBA5x and one P-NUCLEO-WB55 boards as P2P Server.

-You need a P2P Router running on a STM32WBA52 and at least another STM32WBAxx / STM32WB Nucleo board to run a P2P Server application.
+You need a P2P Router running on a STM32WBA5x and at least another STM32WBAxx / STM32WB Nucleo board to run a P2P Server application.

 Step 1.
-Power the board with the P2P Router application flash and the others boards running the P2P Server apps.
+Power the P2P Router board with the P2P Router application flashed and power the other boards with the P2P Server applications.

 Step 3.
 Open this web page in your browser.

 Step 4.
-Click on the connect button then select P2PR_WBAxx in the device list and click pair.
+Click the Connect button, select P2PR_WBAxx in the device list, and click Pair.

 Step 6.
-Power up to 7 P2P Server devices next to P2P Router device.
+Power up to seven P2P Server devices near the P2P Router device.

 Step 7.
-On each click on B1, P2P Router will scan and then connect to a P2P Server device surrounding.
+On each click of B1, the P2P Router will scan and then connect to a surrounding P2P Server device.

 Step 8.
 On the Web Bluetooth® interface you can see devices appearing.

 Step 9.
-On P2P Server device, a click on B1 send a notification to P2P Router.
+On a P2P Server device, a click on B1 sends a notification to the P2P Router.
 This notification message is forwarded to the smartphone and displayed on the interface.

 Step 10.
-On Web Bluetooth® interface click the Light button to write a message to the corresponding P2P Server devices.
-This write message is sent first to P2P Router and then routed to its destination.
+On the Web Bluetooth® interface, click the Light button to write a message to the corresponding P2P Server device.
+This write message is first sent to the P2P Router and then routed to its destination.

 For more information about this application, please refer to STM32WBA P2P Router.